artflutter/reactive_forms_generator/README.md

 #### Validation

-The login form should not proceed if there is any empty values.
-We need to modify our code to add some `required` validators.
+The mailing list form should not be valid in two cases - if there are duplicates and if any field is invalid email.

 ```dart
 /// simple regexp to validate email